kslg/elite-rides/README.md

 ## Deployment to Production

-Once I verified and tested by changes, I then deploy thr changes to Production.
+Once I verified and tested by changes, I then deploy the changes to Production.

 `$ git push` deploys the code to the GitHub and into the main branch of code which is connected to Production (the Live Public URL).

 ## Heroku Deployment
 1. To prevent exposing the database when I push to GitHub, I deleted it again from my settings.py.
-I used an if statement so that when our app is running on Heroku where the database URL environment variable will be defined, we connect to Postgres.
+I used an `if statement` so that when our app is running on Heroku where the database URL environment variable will be defined, we connect to Postgres.
 Otherwise we connect to SQLite when working locally in Gitpod.
-If database URL is in os.environ I'll get its value using dj_database_url.parse and use that as my database setting; otherwise, I'll use the default configuration.
+If the database URL is in os.environ I'll get its value using `dj_database_url.parse` and use that as my database setting; otherwise, I'll use the default configuration.
 ```python
 if 'DATABASE_URL' in os.environ:
     DATABASES = {